a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 Linux kernel can be compiled without networking support But who  gonna like that linux kernel .. when internet becomes our identity

-- the kernel is only responsible till the transport layer after that all thing happens uin
+- the kernel is only responsible till the transport layer after that all thing happens in user-space so application layer happens in browser or postman or curl level
+- they do the context switching from user-space to kernel level many time